drmonkeysee/CinyTest/README.md

 }
 ```

-Running this program on the command line will output (assuming all tests pass):
+Running this program on the command line (assuming all tests pass) will output:

     ====-- CinyTest Run --====
     Starting test suite 'main' at 2014-08-19 18:25:26